MindscapeHQ/raygun4android/RELEASING.md

 VERSION_CODE=40000000
 ```

-It might be appropriate to also update the fields for POM_DEVELOPER_ID and POM_DEVELOPER_NAME.
+It might be appropriate to also update the fields for POM_DEVELOPER_ID and POM_DEVELOPER_NAME in certain instances.
+Please check with the Raygun team if you feel the need to do so.

 2. Run `gradle clean build uploadArchives`.